 Tours of the Vatican Museums

-- The Pristine Sistine tour with Take Walks.
-It includes early entry, a smaller group, and it also includes St. Peter’s Basilica.
-We’ve done walks with Take Walks all around the world and always enjoyed their tours.
+- The Pristine Sistine tour with Take Walks: early entry, smaller group, includes St. Peter’s Basilica.
+We’ve done walks with Take Walks around the world and keep coming back.

-- This five hour tour covers many of the highlights of the Vatican Museums as well as St. Peter’s Basilica including the Dome.
+- This five-hour tour, which covers most of the Museums and St. Peter’s including the Dome.

-- Visiting the Vatican Museums with kids?
-Check out this private kid-friendly Vatican Museums tour
+- Visiting with kids?
+Try this private kid-friendly tour.

-There are also full day tours of Rome which cover more than just the Vatican.
-If that’s of interest, we recommend this 1 day Best of Rome tour from Take Walks which includes the Colosseum, Pantheon, Trevi Fountain and Vatican Museums.
+If you’d like a full day tour that covers more than the Vatican, we’d recommend this 1-day Best of Rome tour from Take Walks (Colosseum, Pantheon, Trevi Fountain, and Vatican Museums).

-When it comes to picking the right tour, we recommend reading recent reviews and of course picking a tour that matches your budget.
+For picking the right tour, read recent reviews and match to your budget.

 Tours of St. Peter’s Basilica

-- This tour of St. Peter’s Basilica with Take Walks offers early entry, a dome climb and a visit to the crypt
+- This Take Walks tour has early entry, a dome climb, and a visit to the crypt.

-- This tour of St. Peter’s Basilica includes the main areas of the Basilica as well as the Dome and Crypts
+- This GetYourGuide tour covers the main areas plus the Dome and Crypts.

-- This early morning tour of St. Peter’s Basilica will let you enjoy the Basilica with less crowds.
-It also includes a dome climb.
+- This early morning tour lets you experience the Basilica with fewer crowds and also includes a dome climb.

 Practicalities for Visiting the Vatican